SumoLogic/sumologic-docker-logging-driver/certificate/README.md

 # Overview

 Docker released Enterprise Edition 2.0.
-We have successfully re-certificated our sumo logging driver plugin against this major release.
+We have successfully re-certified our Sumo Logging Driver Plugin against this major release.

 For more details about the certification process of our docker plugin, please refer to the guide: https://docs.docker.com/docker-store/certify-plugins-logging/